Our funding process

 Monitoring of funded cases: hands-off approach

 Thanks to our rigorous due diligence, there is no need for us to control the proceedings.
 The client through its lawyers retains day-to-day and overall control and conduct of the claim.
-We request to be informed of settlement discussions and ask the client not to make or reject a settlement offer without prior consultation with us.
-However, if the lawyers advise their client that it is reasonable to make, accept or reject a settlement offer, we generally follow this advice.
+We request to be informed of settlement discussions and ask the client not to make or reject a settlement offer without prior consultation with us and to act on their lawyers’ advice.
+If the lawyers advise their client that it is reasonable to make, accept or reject a settlement offer, we generally follow this advice.

 Nivalion’s exclusive solution for adverse costs insurance